6.4 Subsequent Measurement

 contract.

-35-13 An
+35-13 An entity is not

-predominant risk characteristic or more than one
+characteristic or more than one predominant risk

-predominant risk characteristic to stratify the
+characteristic to stratify the servicing assets for

-servicing assets for purposes of evaluating and
+purposes of evaluating and measuring impairment.
+An

-judgment when determining how to stratify servicing
+entity must exercise judgment when determining how

-assets (that is, when selecting the most appropriate
+selecting the most appropriate characteristic[s] for

-characteristic[s] for stratification).
-An entity may
+stratification).
+An entity may use different

-use different stratification criteria for the
+stratification criteria for the purposes of

-purposes of impairment testing under this Subtopic
+impairment testing under this Subtopic and for the

-hedge under Subtopic 815-20.
-If an entity chooses
+Subtopic 815-20.
+If an entity chooses not to

-not to restratify servicing assets for impairment
+restratify servicing assets for impairment testing

-testing under this Subtopic consistent with any
+under this Subtopic consistent with any

 restratification done for compliance with hedging